dzoladz/cool-info/content/policy/bylaws.md

 	  2. Provide continuity and historical perspective to consortial leadership.
 	4. Secretary
 	  1. Maintain the minutes of the Executive Board.
-      2. With the COOL Chair, prepares and distributes an agenda three (3) business days prior to each regular meeting.
-	5. Treasurer
-	  1. Monitor and report on COOL accounts.
+      2. Distributes minutes of the Executive Board meetings within two weeks following each meeting.

 4. Officers' Election and Term.
 The Executive Board Officers shall be elected by a majority vote of the Executive Board.
 The term of office shall be two years, to commence on January 1 with the exception of the first year.
 An announcement of the newly elected officers will be sent to the membership promptly following the election.
 Officers may serve consecutive terms with a two-thirds (2/3) majority vote of the member libraries, hereafter known as the “membership”.
 5. Vacancies.
 A vacancy in the office of the Chair shall be filled by the Vice-chair who will serve until the end of the normal term of the vacated office.
 A vacancy in other offices will be filled by appointment by the Executive Board.